Yu-Gi-Oh! 5D's season 4

 The fourth season of Yu-Gi-Oh!
 5D's lasts from episodes 93 to 134 (with the title Road to Destiny, in the English dub).
 As the WRGP begins (known as the "World Racing Grand Prix" in the English dub, while known as the "World Riding Duel Grand Prix" in the Japanese version), the 3 Emperors of Yliaster begin to make their move.
 The show uses seven pieces of theme music.
 For episodes 93 through 103, the opening theme is "Freedom" by La Vie, while the ending theme is 'O-Zone' by Vistlip.
 For episodes 104 to 129, the opening theme is "BELIEVE IN NEXUS" by Masaaki Endoh, while the ending theme is "Close to You" by Alvino ~Alchemy vision normal~.
 For episodes 130 to 154, the opening theme is "Road to Tomorrow - Going My Way!" (明日への道 Going My Way!, Ashita heno Michi - Going My Way!) by Masaaki Endoh, while the ending theme is "Future Colors" (みらいいろ, Miraiiro) by Plastic Tree.
 Certain episodes use the insert song: "Clear Mind" by Masaaki Endoh.

 Yu-Gi-Oh!
 5D's was licensed in North America by 4Kids Entertainment, and Seasons 4 and 5 was aired on 4Kids' Toonzai block between February 19 – September 10, 2011.
 However, a total of 31 episodes were left out (from Seasons 4 and 5) from the original Japanese broadcast, with the English dubbed series ending on September 10, 2011.
 This was due to a lawsuit from TV Tokyo.

+The official Yu-Gi-Oh!
+YouTube channel counts the previous season, the 29 dubbed episodes of this season and the remaining two dubbed episodes of the next season as Season 2.